Weekend in Wimberley, Texas

 We went on a Saturday and the small beach was already full by the time we got there.
 Next time, I would probably try to go during a weekday so that we could have a little more leg room on the beach.
 Regardless the view was absolutely gorgeous and the water was cold and refreshing!

-After swimming for a while and enjoying our lunch, we hiked back and headed toward some lavender fields not too far away.
+After swimming for a while and enjoying our lunch, we hiked back and headed toward some nearby lavender fields.
 Unfortunately there was a drought that year so there weren’t very many lavender flowers in bloom but we still had fun searching for a few sprigs. :)

 They also have a little store where you can buy a few handmade lavender products.